dietmarja/curriculum_generator/README.md

 - European e-Competence Framework (e-CF)

 ## Key Features

+The DSCG implements the descripton of tasks 3.2 (Grant Agreement p.
+84f).
+All requirements spelled out here are translated into use cases which the system is able to deliver on.

 - **Multi-EQF Level Support**: Generate curricula across EQF levels 4-8
 - **Role-Specific Customization**: Create curricula tailored to specific digital sustainability roles